-Skype lessons through Proyecto Lingüístico Quetzalteco (PLQ) in Guatemala.
+Skype lessons or Language School through Proyecto Lingüístico Quetzalteco (PLQ) in Guatemala.

 Spanish Immersion in Nogales, Sonora, México at HEPAC (Located about 70 miles south of Tucson)

-During the semester, most students will participate in the Spanish Language Program.
+During the semester, all students will participate in the Spanish Language Program.

 - By living with a Spanish-speaking or Bilingual homestay family while in Tucson